poojanagrawal/mesalabs-day1/lab1/README.md

 For our overshooting study, we're interested in the stellar core properties.
 The convective core mass is already included in the defaults.
-Let's add the star's radius to the history output by finding and uncommenting the `radius` field in the appropriate section.
+Let us add the star's radius to the history output by finding and uncommenting the `radius` field in the appropriate section.

 Once you have uncommented the relevant lines, you need to tell MESA  that you want to include the output columns in _my_history_columns.list_.
 To do so, add the following line into your *inlist_project* under ``&star_job`` :